Northeastern wins 3rd straight Beanpot, beats BU 5-4 in 2OT - WHIZ News

 Harris skated into the high slot and fired a wrist shot that sailed untouched under Terriers goalie Sam Tucker with 46 seconds remaining on a Huskies power play.

-Northeastern beat BU 5-2 in 2018 to win their first Beanpot since 1988, and then topped BC 4-2 last year to win back-to-back Beanpots for the first time since 1984-85.
+“Coach (Jim Madigan) just kind of mentioned if we get the puck, just try to push it to the middle and try to get a shot on net,” Harris said.
+“I tried to do just that, and thankfully a lane opened up and it went in.
+It was pretty special.”

-Aidan McDonough, Tyler Madden, Zach Solow and Grant Jozefek also scored for the Huskies, and Julian Kislin had three assists.
+Aidan McDonough had a goal and three assists for the Huskies.
+Tyler Madden, Zach Solow and Grant Jozefek also scored for Northeastern, and Julian Kislin had three assists.
 Craig Pantano made 40 saves.

+The game lasted 79 minutes and 23 seconds, making it the second-longest Beanpot title game in history.

+“I thought it was a great hockey game.
+They pushed, we pushed, they pushed back.
+Back and forth,” Madigan said.
+“From my end, it was a great Beanpot game.”

 Trevor Zegras had two goals and Jake Wise and David Farrance also scored for the Terriers.
 Ashton Abel allowed four goals on 14 shots before he was replaced by Tucker, who finished with 18 saves.